FDA/open.fda.gov/_posts/2014-11-04-how-can-otc-medications-affect-your-driving.markdown

 Products that could make it dangerous to drive include prescription drugs for anxiety, some antidepressants, products containing codeine, some cold remedies and allergy products, tranquilizers, sleeping pills, pain relievers, diet pills, "stay awake" drugs, and other medications with stimulants (e.g. caffeine, ephedrine, pseudoephedrine).[^3] Products that contain stimulants may cause excitability or drowsiness.
 Also, never combine medication and alcohol while driving.

-To further illustrate the trend between OTC medicines and driving, we identified the above adverse reactions which could impact driving in openFDA data[^4] through [researchae.com](http://researchae.com/) search tools for OTC medicines with any of these active ingredients:[^5]
+To further illustrate the trend between OTC medicines and driving, we identified the above adverse reactions which could impact driving in openFDA data[^4] through [researchae.com](http://researchae.com/) {% include external-link.html %} search tools for OTC medicines with any of these active ingredients:[^5]

  - Brompheniramine
  - Cetirizine